5 Reasons Why You Should Visit Machu Picchu

 If you've traveled to Machu Picchu, you know it's not for the faint of heart.
 It won't be easy, but it will be worth it!

 Depending on where you are flying in from, you'll most likely have a layover in Lima before continuing on to Cusco.
 Once you arrive in Cusco, you'll take a 2 hour train ride on Peru Rail or Inca Rail to Ollantaytambo in the Sacred Valley.
 (Note: You can also take a taxi.)
 After arriving to the Sacred Valley, you will get on another 2 hour train to Aguas Calientes (cars/taxis cannot go further than Ollantaytambo).
 Once you've reached Aguas Calientes, take the bus to the Machu Picchu entrance.
-The bus ride takes about 20-30 minutes, and round-trip costs are $24 USD / adult and $12 USD / child (ages 5 - 11 years).
+The bus ride takes about 20 to 30 minutes, and round-trip costs are $24 USD / adult and $12 USD / child (ages 5 - 11 years).
 Children under 5 ride for free.
 Buses run from Aguas Calientes to Machu Picchu daily from 5:30 to 15:30, and from Machu Picchu to Aguas Calientes from 6:00 to 18:00.
 There is no official ticket website for the bus, tickets are best purchased at a Cusco or Aguas Caliente ticket office.
 Note: Train tickets should be purchased ahead of time online, especially during peak season (May - October).

 If you're feeling adventurous, you can also hike from Aguas Calientes to Machu Picchu, which will take about 90 minutes each way.